ivanmvh/react-capstone-ivanmvh/README.md

 The webapp will have several pages:

-    - One page with a list of items that could be filtered by some parameters; in the example below, it's a list of metrics that can be filtered by the country (imagine a search field to introduce the country name like Italy, Croatia, etc.).
+    - One page with a list of items that could be filtered by some parameters; in the example below, it's a list of metrics that can be filtered by the photo category (imagine a search field to introduce the photo category name like music, nature, people, science etc.).
 This page should be your homepage.
-    - Another page for the item details; in the example, the detail page for Czech Republic cities with number of views.
+    - Another page for the item details; in the example, the detail page for the photo selected.

 ## 🛠 Built With <a name="built-with"></a>